EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 [Photo shameless taken from images.indianexpress.com]

 Embrace the Mango:
-- M4NG0'S clean and reusable structure makes starting new 3d projects a breeze
+- M4NG0'S clean and reusable structure makes starting new 3d websites a breeze
 - Asset management is greatly simplified.
 Models and textures are loaded asynchronously and can be shared between scenes
 - One reusable renderer, and one full-screen canvas
 - Helper methods make it easy to create scenes and swap between them